andreacivita/hashtable/README.md

 # hashtable
 Hash table project, written in c++
-This program use Hash Table for managing the resoult of an examination, using Closed and Open Hash Table.
+This program use Hash Table for managing the result of an examination, using Closed and Open Hash Table.
 It is composed by 4 files:
 1) main.cpp
 2) common.h